 Q: Chris, should we make our domain registration information “private?”
 Go Daddy says it reduces spam and helps prevent identify theft.

-A: No. I do not recommend you make your domain registration information private.
+A: No. I do not think there is a need for you to make your domain registration information private.

 I don’t believe that either of the things Go Daddy is talking about are real issues to be concerned about.
 Interestingly noted, Go Daddy is trying to sell you something, right?